 (b) the day of publication of the determination.

-[Section 273 inserted by No. 42 of 2004 s.
+[Section 273 inserted: No. 42 of 2004 s.
 130.]

 274. Effect of costs determinations

 (1) A legal practitioner is not entitled to be paid or recover for a legal service or other matter an amount that exceeds any maximum costs fixed for the service or matter by a costs determination.